 In the 1990’s, I worked as a freelance writer for a local newspaper in suburban Chicago.
 I covered everything from cloning & measuring the risk of heart disease to my “Day in the Life” series where I spent the day at local businesses ranging from a veterinarian to a bakery (that was an early wake-up call.)

 A few years later, I started working for Legacy.com which hosts online obituaries for newspapers around the world.
 I loved that potential for connection; that someone sitting in an army base in Afghanistan could sign a guest book for a relative who passed in Illinois (true story.)
 I remained there for many years until my husband and I made the decision to move to Florida.
 Most of our family is here including my mother, who in recent years, has needed more assistance.

 I missed writing, so I started to write about those every day situations that come with an aging parent.
 I amassed a ton of stories.
-When do you take away the car keys?
+Do you take away the car keys?
+When?
 The checkbook?
+When?
 How do you navigate their determination to remain independent?

 The stories evolved into the blog Leaving The Door Open which officially launched April 29, 2019 as a way to share how both my family and readers have solved these aging parent issues.

 And just as the blog was attracting more attention, I was diagnosed with cancer.
 I started to write about that too.
-Then, COVID struck our world and I saw a new blog theme slowly emerging.
+Then, COVID struck our world.
+The blog began to take a new direction.

-For that reason, I am always interested in the life stories of others.
-If you would like to share a guest post on any topic, or be “interviewed” through written questions, contact me at firstname.lastname@example.org.
+I am also widely open to writing or sharing the realities of your life.
+If you would like to share a guest post on just about any topic, or be “interviewed” through written questions, contact me at email@example.com.